 An arm almost pulled out of it’s socket bringing another bull back from the cranky neighbours

-Carpet Pythons tourniqueting themselves round his arm, once I had to TOUCH one, start the unwinding process!!
-They’ve given him the odd bite too😩
+Carpet Pythons tourniqueting themselves round his arm, which I had to TOUCH to start the unwinding process!!
+Given him the odd bite too😩

 An injured possum on the road, lifted into the back of the Landrover for pouch checking.
-No pouch just large testicles, an angry snarly male who proceeded to scrape the crap out of his arms.
-Didn’t enjoy being confined in the front seat while that was happening.
+No pouch but an angry snarly male with large testicles who proceeded to scrape the crap out of his arms.
+Can’t say I enjoyed being confined in the front seat while that was happening.

-My job and natural personality is in risk mitigation, I always want to say “what did you expect!”
+My job and natural personality is in risk mitigation, I always say “what did you expect!”

 He encouraged this level of bravery from our two lads growing up, and for the most part they’ve been totally up for it, joining in with the exploits of their Steve Irwin ( remember what happened to him?😳) like dad and if not joining in, enjoying the adrenaline rush of watching him